Josh Wagenaar: Yeovil Town

 In July 2008 he joined English League One side Leeds United on a trial, but was not offered a contract.
 On 6 August 2008, after a successful trial, he officially signed for League One side Yeovil Town to answer the club's urgent need for a goalkeeper.

 For the first three months of the season he was second choice behind "one-time" Canadian goalkeeper Asmir Begović, but after Begović's loan ended, Wagenaar played every game, and made the League One Team of the Week after a match against Southend United.

 He passed a medical for Falkirk and signed a one-year deal.
 He was released at the end of the season after Falkirk were relegated.
 He then went on trial at Seattle Sounders FC.

 International career

-In the summer of 2005, Wagenaar played for the U-20 Canadian national team at the World Youth Cup in the Netherlands.
+In the summer of 2005, Wagenaar played for the Canada national U-20 team at the World Youth Cup in the Netherlands.

 He made his senior international debut in a friendly against Hungary on November 15, 2006.
 He played his second game against Guatemala, playing 45 minutes he kept a clean sheet on June 30, 2009.
 Wagenaar was also chosen in the 23-man roster for the 2009 CONCACAF Gold Cup, Canada won Group A with 7 points before being knocked out by Honduras in the Quarter Finals.
 Wagenaar played his third game for Canada in a 3–0 loss to Macedonia on November 14, 2009, playing the full 90 minutes.
 Wagenaar played his fourth game for Canada in a 1–1 draw against Venezuela.